 - NATS Messaging is an open-source messaging system.

 - Qutrunk Software as a service messaging platform.

 We have discussed most popular message brokers and task queue libraries spanning many programming languages and implementations.
-There are a lot of open source and closed source messaging platforms and new are on their way to solve the problems that engineers face with scheduling.
+There are a lot of open source and closed source message broker microservices platforms and new are on their way to solve the problems that engineers face with scheduling.
 So, it is really necessary that you understand the pros and cons of different tools and then pick up one that suitable for your needs.
 When you have a cloud-agnostic messaging queue service with a user-friendly dashboard and excellent security, you can make your business application more efficient than ever.
 In our upcoming tutorials, we’ll discuss more interesting topics of open source messaging platforms.